Updated November 2017

 4moms also came out with the rockaRoo for a little less (~$144), which swings in a gentle, back and forth, gliding/rocking motion, creating more motion at the baby’s head.
 If you get one that actually works (there are many quality complaints!), it’s a nice little gizmo to have.

 Sometimes you hear new moms complain that they don’t have enough time to get dressed in the morning or take a shower.
 My goodness, it doesn’t have to be this way!
 You must take care of yourself — this includes eating well, showering every day, and getting out of your PJs (okay, the first two weeks, you get a pass)…use these bouncers/swings to help you stay sane.

 Essentially, you’ll need one of these “baby holders” on each floor/separate area of your house.
 For example, get a bouncer for upstairs and a Rock ‘n Play for downstairs, or a swing for the nursery and a bouncer for the kitchen.
 You definitely won’t want to be carrying equipment up and down the stairs each time you need to put your baby down.
 Trust me on this one!

 You can take the bouncer into the bathroom with you so you can shower.
 Yes, it’s fine!
 Pull it into the kitchen so you can cook, eat, do the dishes, or fold some laundry.
-Put your Rock ‘n Play or Skip Hop Uplift next to the dinner table, so you can actually eat your food.
+Put your Rock ‘n Play next to the dinner table, so you can actually eat your food.
 You get the picture. 😉